 Our main concern in this paper is the stability of rules.
 Specifically, fix a solution.
-We want to know whether there exists a partition function that, together with the fixed solution, constitute an stable rule.
+We want to know whether there exists a partition function that, together with the fixed solution, constitute a stable rule.
 Our notion of stability is based on the principle that the allocations proposed by the rule have to be voluntarily accepted by the agents in the following sense.
 Consider a rule and a profile of single-peaked preferences.
 Apply the rule to the profile, thereby obtaining a partition and a vector of allotments.
 Take an agent in a coalition and another coalition (which may be empty), and suppose that (1) the agent wants to leave his original coalition to join the other one because the share assigned to him by the solution applied to the subprofile of preferences of the agents in the new coalition is strictly preferred to his former share, and (2) all agents of the receiving coalition want to admit the agent because the shares assigned to them by the solution applied to the subprofile of preferences of the agents in the new coalition are weakly preferred to their respective former shares.
-In this case, the original chosen allocation would be instable at the profile to which the rule has been applied.
+In this case, the original chosen allocation would be unstable at the profile to which the rule has been applied.
 A rule is stable if it chooses stable allocations at each profile of single-peaked preferences.
 Three remarks are in order.
-First, to generate an instability we are requiring that the moving agent has to obtain an strictly preferred share while the agents of the receiving coalition have to obtain a weakly preferred share.
+First, to generate an instability we are requiring that the moving agent has to obtain a strictly preferred share while the agents of the receiving coalition have to obtain a weakly preferred share.
 This captures the idea that to move from one coalition to another (the origin of the instability) requires a bit more than just to admit a new member in the coalition.
 Second, instabilities are generated only by one agent moving to a new coalition.
 In this case, the needed coordination among agents to fulfill the instability is minimal compared with the coordination needed if non-singleton subcoalitions would be allowed to change coalitions.
 Third, the receiving coalition may be empty, in which case the instability would be produced only by the agent that by leaving his current coalition could be strictly better off; i.e., the agent would strictly prefer the full share of one unit of the good to the share he had been assigned in his original coalition.

 In a similar setting Gensemer et al (1996, 1998) study another concept of stability that they call "migration equilibrium".
 Agents with single-peaked preferences are partitioned into several local economies, each of which has an endowment that is allocated among its participants following a given solution.
 A migration equilibrium requires that no agent will be better off by leaving his economy to join another.
 They show that when the solution applied to each local economy is well behaved there might not exist a migration equilibria.
-Note that the receiving economy cannot ban the arrival of a new agent and hence the migration equilibrium is a stronger stability condition than the one studied in this paper.
-Which stability condition to apply depends on the applications.
-In an environment with a small number of agents with decision power such as in joint ventures, our concept is more appealing whereas for movements across countries or big societies the migration equilibrium is the one to be considered.
+Note that the receiving economy cannot ban the arrival of a new agent and hence the migration equilibrium is a stronger stability condition